stoneatom/stonedb/Docs/04-developer-guide/00-compiling-methods/compile-using-centos7/compile-using-centos7-for-80.md

 sudo make && make install
 ```

 The installation directory of marisa in the example is `/usr/local/stonedb-marisa`.
 You can change it based on your actual conditions.
-In this step, the following directories and files are generated in `/usr/local/stonedb-marisa/lib`.
+After compiling and installing, the following directories and files are generated in `/usr/local/stonedb-marisa/lib`.

 ```bash
 [root@localhost /usr/local/stonedb-marisa/lib]#ll